Success probability of the Babai estimators for box-constrained integer linear models: Effects of LLL-P, SQRD and V-BLAST on

-We use $P^\sBB$, $P^\sBB_\sL$, $P^\sBB_\sS$ and $P^\sBB_\sV$ respectively denote the success probability of the box-constrained Babai estimator corresponding to QR factorization (i.e., no permutations are involved), LLL-P, SQRD and V-BLAST.
-Let $\mu^\sBB$ denote the right-hand side of \eqref{e:LLLPUBD1} or \eqref{e:LLLPLBD1}, so it is an upper bound if \eqref{e:mincond} holds and a lower bound if \eqref{e:maxcond} holds.
+We use $P^\sBB$, $P^\sBB_\sL$, $P^\sBB_\sS$ and $P^\sBB_\sV$ respectively denote the success probability of the box-constrained Babai estimator corresponding to QR factorization (i.e., no permutations are involved), LLL-P, SQRD and V-BLAST, and use $\mu^\sBB$ to denote the right-hand side of \eqref{e:LLLPUBD1} or \eqref{e:LLLPLBD1}, which is an upper bound if \eqref{e:mincond} holds and a lower bound if \eqref{e:maxcond} holds.
 Similarly, $P^\sOB$, $P^\sOB_{\sss L}$, $P^\sOB_{\sss S}$ and $P^\sOB_{\sss V}$ respectively denote the success probability of the ordinary Babai estimator corresponding to QR factorization, LLL-P, SQRD and V-BLAST.
 We use $\mu^\sOB$ to denote the right-hand side of \eqref{e:LLLPUBD2}, which is an upper bound on $P^\sOB$, $P^\sOB_{\sss L}$, $P^\sOB_{\sss S}$ and $P^\sOB_{\sss V}$.
 For each case, we performed 10 runs (notice that for each run we have different $\A$, $\hbx$ and $\v$ due to randomness) and the results are displayed in Tables \ref{tb:1}-\ref{tb:6}.